davidjcastner/advanced-media-queries/README.md

 ## Frequently Asked Questions

-**Question:** How is mobile, tablet, and desktop defined for Advanced Media Queries?
+**Question:** How is mobile, tablet, and desktop defined for Smart Media Queries?
 **Answer:** Mobile is defined as the screen width being less than 768px.
 Tablet is defined as the screen width being greater than or equal to 768px and less than 1024px.
 Desktop is defined as the screen width being greater than or equal to 1024px.